uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 Payload natively also supports localization and versioning.
 To activate localization, it is sufficient to simply add a prop `localized: true` to the corresponding collection property.
 In the background, payload will then create a separate table `persons_locales` (if a localized prop has been added to the `persons` collection), which contains all the attributes with multiple language values.

-Similarly, Payload automatically takes care of a rigorous versioning logic, allowing to switch back to previously published versions of the same content through the CMS interface.
-The corresponding data ist stored in separate tables with a `_v` suffix.
+Similarly, Payload automatically takes care of rigorous versioning logic, allowing switching back to previously published versions of the same content through the CMS interface.
+The corresponding data is stored in separate tables with a `_v` suffix.

 ### Migrations

 When an application with a Payload CMS has been deployed, changes to the database schema should be done through migrations.
 Through its use of `Drizzle`, Payload provides a simple interface to create and run migrations.

 However, it is important to mention that not only the SQL migration and their execution order are tracked, but that a complete copy of the database schema at this point in time is stored alongside the migration.
 This copy is used to identify changes between two successive migrations and create new ones.
 It is therefore essential to ensure that the migrations are merged into the developement / main branch in the correct order and fully sequentially.
-Otherwise, it is possible that a later migration re-adds some of the migration steps to the SQL migration file and cause errors during application.
+Otherwise, it is possible that a later migration re-adds some of the migration steps to the SQL migration file and causes errors during application.

 To list all the existing migrations and check which of them have already been applied to the database, run the following command: